 Download your layers from the NRCS Geospatial Data Gateway

 Give the NRCS Geospatial Data Gateway document a read for how to navigate this site.
-You need to download the following in two separate orders:
+You need to download the following:

 - Hydrography (rivers and streams)